All Plants

 Watermelons Large

 Full-sized watermelon varieties for summer picnics, BBQs, and family gatherings.
 These big beauties need some space and patience, but the reward is unmatched summer refreshment.
-Varieties include: Congo (large oblong, thick dark green rind, sweet bright red flesh — heirloom prized for high sugar content), Crimson Sweet (medium-large, deep red flesh with high sugar content), Black Diamond (renowned for large size, dark green rind, and sweet crimson flesh), Charleston Grey (large oblong with striped rind, deep red flesh with few seeds), and Tendersweet Orange (vibrant orange flesh with sweet tropical flavor).
+Varieties may include: Crimson Sweet, Charleston Gray, Sugar Baby (large), and other full-sized selections.
 Growing tips: Large watermelons need 80-100 days of warm weather — our Owens Valley summers provide perfect conditions.
 Start seeds indoors or direct sow after soil reaches 70°F. Give each plant 6-8 feet of space.
-When the tendril nearest the fruit turns brown and the belly spot turns cream/yellow, your melon is ready.
+When the tendril nearest the fruit turns brown and the belly spot turns from white to cream/yellow, your melon is ready.
 Thump test: a ripe watermelon sounds hollow, not dull.

 $4.00